 The kitchen also offers kinship with the natural world and the brief, flickering miracles that each season offers.
 After a day spent pawing at keyboards and cell phone screens, it's a relief to hold something alive and unadulterated in my hands.
 Something not born of human thinking or design.
 Something that's familiar (a lovely Rome apple) and mysterious (but sweeter than the one I tasted yesterday) and slightly out of my control (ooh, it's got a little worm in it!).

 What matters most, I guess, is that we find something in our lives that connects us and revitalizes us and gives meaning.
-The Sufis say that are a hundreds of ways to kneel and kiss the ground.
-I guess I just happen to do it with a soup ladle in my hand.
+The Sufis say that there are hundreds of ways to kneel and kiss the ground.
+I guess I just happen to do it clutching a soup ladle in my hand.

 What about you?

 * * *

 I hope you enjoyed this encore Weekend Meditation, originally posted in November, 2011.
 I will be posting these vintage posts every Sunday (with the occasional new post, if I can manage!) for the next several months while I focus on writing my first book.